chocolatey/docs/input/docs/CentralManagement/CentralManagementDeployments.md

 Description: How to deploy packages, and execute PowerShell, on client machines
 ---

-# Chocolatey Central Mangement Deployments
+# Chocolatey Central Management Deployments

 > :warning: **WARNING**: This is a Work in Progress.
 Please check back later.
 >